Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 For technically smart heads freestyle authoring may seem deceptively easygoing:

 * Tongue is the only tool sharpened in use.
-* Creative work won't produce compilation errors.
+* Creative opus won't produce compilation errors.
 * Illustration is what one learns in early childhood.
-* You shall not invent themes of the work.
+* You shall not invent themes of the writing.

-<span title="&nbsp;What You See Is What You Write"><ins>WYSIWYG</ins></span> of the work and rapidity of writing can create square miles of 'pulp'.
+<span title="&nbsp;What You See Is What You Write"><ins>WYSIWYG</ins></span> of the opus and rapidity of writing can create square miles of 'pulp'.
 However noble lines of words are much more sophisticated and painful than excellent code.
 And a smart reader will notice poor or mediocre style from the very first sight.

 In the decade of LLM-generated content criteria for the good word and syllable are getting stricter.